Topological data analysis on noisy quantum computers: Experimental Results

 \section{Experimental Results}

 With the theory promising short depths, it remains to demonstrate that \NQTDA\ is sufficiently noise-robust for quantum advantage to be achieved for the actual depths in realizable hardware and under realistic noise levels.
-Currently optimized classical TDA algorithms (which cannot be improved asymptotically) already cannot compute all Betti numbers for 64 generic vertices (which we have empirically verified with a popular public package called \textit{GUDHI}~\cite{maria2014gudhi}).
-Therefore quantum advantage would be achieved when running \NQTDA\ on 64 vertices (needing only 96 qubits). \NQTDA\ circuits on 96 qubits are also far beyond what is simulatable classically \cite{pednault2017pareto,pednault2019leveraging}.
+Currently optimized classical TDA algorithms cannot compute all Betti numbers for 64 generic vertices (we have empirically verified with a popular public package called \textit{GUDHI}~\citep{maria2014gudhi}).
+Hence, quantum advantage could possibly be achieved when running \NQTDA\ on 64 vertices.
+Such large \NQTDA\ circuits are also beyond what is simulatable classically \citep{pednault2017pareto,pednault2019leveraging}.

 We first present the actual depths needed in the form of a depth versus number of vertices plot, which also empirically confirms that circuit depth grows linearly with the number of vertices.
 Figure~\ref{fig:realHW} shows depths for both actual quantum hardware circuits and generic all-to-all quantum simulator circuits.
-For the quantum hardware we employed the public-cloud accessible `H1' 12-qubit trapped-ion quantum computer from Quantinuum (powered by Honeywell)~\cite{quantinuum2022}.
+For the quantum hardware, we employed the public-cloud accessible `H1' 12-qubit trapped-ion quantum computer from Quantinuum (powered by Honeywell)~\citep{quantinuum2022}.
 We selected the most conservative number of edges to cover the worst-case depth scenario.
-The magenta solid points of sub-figure A correspond to circuit depths obtained from Quantinuum’s own native compiler, and the blue circled points correspond to those obtained from a quantum simulator.
-Importantly, we observe that the circuit depth for our algorithm scales \emph{linearly} with respect to the number of data points.
+The magenta solid points of sub-figure A correspond to Laplacian circuit depths obtained from Quantinuum’s own native compiler, and the blue circled points correspond to those obtained from a quantum simulator.
+We observe that the circuit depth for the Laplacian scales \emph{linearly} with respect to the number of data points.
+As discussed earlier, our algorithm can be implemented on quantum computers with \emph{linear qubit connectivity} as well, using the sorting network approach~\citep{beals2013efficient}.